hetmanskyi-cloud/AWS/terraform/modules/asg/README.md

 - **Security:**
   - Configurable Security Group for HTTP and HTTPS traffic.
   - SSM support for secure, passwordless instance management.
+  - Conditional IAM policies to ensure least privilege access.
 - **S3 Integration:**
-  - Supports fetching deployment scripts from S3.
-  - WordPress media is stored and fetched from S3 if the `wordpress_media_bucket` is enabled.
+  - Optional access to deployment scripts from S3 (if scripts_bucket_arn is provided).
+  - Conditional access to WordPress media bucket (if enabled via buckets variable).
+  - IAM policies are created only when S3 resources are defined.
 - **Tagging and Metadata:**
   - Consistent tagging for all instances to simplify identification and organization.
   - Enforces IMDSv2 for enhanced instance metadata security.